spack/spack/lib/spack/docs/workflows.rst

 #.
 By May 14, the upstream project had accepted a pull request with
-   the required bugfix.
+   the required bug fix.
 At this point, the forked repository was deleted.
-However, the upstream project still had not released a new version with a bugfix.
+However, the upstream project still had not released a new version with the bug fix.
 Therefore, a Spack-only release was created by specifying the desired hash in the main project repository.
-The version number ``@1.9.5.1.1`` was chosen for this "release" because it's a descendent of the officially released version ``@1.9.5.1``.
-This is a trusted download method, and can be released to the Spack community:
+The version number ``@1.9.5.1.1`` was chosen for this "release" because it's a descendent of the officially released version, ``@1.9.5.1``.
+This is a trusted download method and can be released to the Spack community:

    .. code-block:: python